 The Great Midwest Trivia Contest

 Established in 1966, this tradition is fully student run, but teams from all around the world participate annually.
-Broadcast online from Lawrence’s WLFM radio station in the Music-Drama Center, the Great Midwest Trivia Contest is a weekend-long event that is not for the weak of heart.
+Now broadcast online on Twitch (previously on WLFM radio), the Great Midwest Trivia Contest is a weekend-long event that is not for the weak of heart.
 Running around the clock and overseen by a team of dedicated trivia masters, it’s an annual frenzy of bizarre and off-the-beaten-path trivia.
 It remains a great connector with Lawrence alumni who return to the game year after year.
 Sleep is optional.